captn-jakub/scripts/homebrew/the_dude_abides/README.md

 Smokey should strive to die at night.

-If Smokey is executed, one Townsfolk remains sober; this way, evil team can still bluff Smokey, even with Townsfolk who can prove themselves mechanically (e.g. Professor).
+If Smokey is executed and dies, one Townsfolk remains sober; this way, evil team can still bluff Smokey, even with Townsfolk who can prove themselves mechanically (e.g. Professor).

 ## <img src=assets/fawngunderson.png width=100 align=center /> Fawn Gunderson